ssnepenthe/simple-wp-routing/README.md

 Allowed types for handlers are defined by the callable resolver.
 With the default config, handlers must be a PHP callable.
 If using the PSR container callable resolver, handlers may also be a string identifier that resolves a callable from your container or a callable shaped array where index 0 is a string identifier that resolves an object from your container and index 1 is a callable method on that object.

 The function signature is defined by the configured invoker.
-By default invoker provides an array containing all matched route variables keyed by variable name.
+The default invoker provides an array containing all matched route variables keyed by variable name.
 The PHP-DI invoker provides matched route variables directly by name.

 HTTP exceptions can be used as a convenient escape hatch from handlers.